-PS 492 Capstone Seminar in Mental Health
+PS-492 Capstone: Seminar in Mental Health

-Prerequisites: Senior standing; complete concentration in Mental Health Services
+Prerequisites: Completed Mental Health

+Concentration Required PS-330 and PS-335 and

+PS-340 and PS-435 Take PS-400 or PS-318 or PS-315;

-A Capstone course dealing with recent and emerging topics, issues, and methods in mental health.
-Content and format varies with instructor.
+A capstone course dealing with recent and emerging

+topics, issues, and methods in mental health.
+Content

+and format varies with instructor.

+Spring only and every year.
+3 Credits